 This is James.
 He lives in Brazil and makes awesome videos for portuguese learners like me.
 You should be jealous of James, because he gets to live in Rio and follow brazilians around the city with a camera for a living.
-You should also thank him, because he’s been busy creating a ton of new content and now he’s offering Hacking Portuguese readers a deal.

 What James does is simple: Take a bunch of talented brazilian actors, add some stories of everyday cariocas going about their lives, set it all on location in gorgeous Rio de Janeiro, then capture the colloquial language as it’s actually spoken in Rio.
 The result is Semántica, a Portuguese language program that is Brazilian to the core.

 Semántica’s first video series was instrumental in helping me learn Portuguese back when I was a beginner, so when I created Hacking Portuguese, I highlighted them as one of the best ways to ease into learning this beautiful language.
 Since then, they’ve been producing um monte of new content, and James was kind enough to let me try out the new website which features their entire catalog of video lessons.
 In addition, he’s offering 15% off for Hacking Portuguese readers with the coupon code “hacking-portuguese“.
 Thanks James!